T1taniumF0rge-Industries-Inc/Software/PySoft/Errors chart.md

 **0210/6510C PermissionError:** Access violation in file or the file is being used by another process.
 Check permissions and try again.

 **0250 EOFError:** Possible input fault or code has been tampered with.
 When ready to input command, press enter.
-Else contact support.  (note that most programs will not display errors and this can be used as an alternative method to exit, so if the program displays `User has chosen to exit.
+Else contact support.  (note that most programs will not display errors and this can be used as an alternative method to exit (CTRL-Z + Enter or CTRL-D on inputs), so if the program displays `User has chosen to exit.
 Exiting...`, it can be ignored.)

 **0270 KeyboardInterrupt:** User has chosen to exit.
 No action is needed, and this can be ignored.